-StageMilk is an acting and theatre information site that offers a range of resources and information for students, actors, writers and theatre lovers.
-The site was established in early 2012 and has strived since it’s inception to offer quality information that is simple and easy to understand.
-We currently receive around 60,000 visitors every month.
+StageMilk is an acting information site that offers a range of resources and information for students, actors, writers and theatre lovers.
+The site was established in early 2012 and has strived since its inception to offer quality information that is simple and easy to understand.
+We pride ourselves on a down to earth approach to acting training and don’t believe in “secrets”.
+We currently receive around 100,000 visitors every month and have a yearly reach of well over 1 million actors.

 The site focuses on the following key areas: Acting Articles, Acting Resources, Useful Lists, Shakespeare Information, How to Guides, Acting Tips and most recently our Let’s Talk Acting (Podcast) which frequently featured on the iTunes podcast charts.
 Within each section there is an array of information, and the site is constantly being updated and developed to insure the highest quality.